Xilinx/Vitis_Model_Composer/QuickGuides/Connecting_AIE_to_HDL/README.md

 # Setting the AIE to HDL block

 The image below depicts the components that are needed to connect an AI Engine subsystem to an HDL desgin.
-In setting this connection, we should keep few design criteria in mind and set the parameters of the blocks accordingly.
-These design criteria are:
+In setting this connection, we should keep few input design criteria in mind and set the parameters of the blocks accordingly.
+These input design criteria are:

 1. In the HDL design, the bit width of the tdata signal line (**W**).
 This is the bit width of the data in the programmable logic.
 1. HDL design sample time (**T**).
 This sample time determines the target clock rate for which the HDL design will be synthesized.
-1. The initilization interval of the HDL design.
+1. The initilization interval (**ii**) of the HDL design.
 As mentioned earlier, simulation in HDL domain is cycle accurate.
 An HDL design may not be ready to accept a new sample at every cycle (the tready signal from the HDL design will be set to zero when the HDL design cannot accept new samples).
-For example, if an HDL design accepts a new sample every 10 cycles, the design would have an initiation interval (or ii) of 10.
+For example, if an HDL design accepts a new sample every 10 cycles, the design would have an initiation interval of 10.
 A design that can accept a new sample at every clock cycle has an initiation interval of one.
 1. Number of samples in the output of the AI Engine kernel (**S**).
 1. Output data type of the AI Engine kernel (**DT**).

 Let's set **P** to be the period of the AI Engine subsystem.
-Note that all the input and output signals of the AI Engine subsystem must have the same period.
+Note that all the inputs and outputs signals of the AI Engine subsystem must have the same period.
 Later we will determine a lower limit to **P**.

 Also note that the PLIO block is a pass through block and only impacts code generation.

 ![](images/high_level_AIE_HDL2.png)

-Keeping the above five design criteria in mind, we can set the parameters of the blocks accordingly as described below:
+Keeping the above five input design criteria in mind, we can set the parameters of the blocks accordingly as described below:

 ## Step 1 Set the PLIO bit width in the PLIO block
 Set the PLIO bit width to **W**.